7 Kitchen Gadgets that Make Healthy Eating Easy

 At the beginning of every new year, many of us make resolutions to eat healthier and lose weight.
 But a busy daily life makes it tough to keep up with healthy habits no matter how good your intentions are—unless it's easy and the food is delicious.

 We've got you covered.
-We found seven kitchen gadgets that make creating great-tasting, healthy foods a snap.
+We found nine kitchen gadgets that make creating great-tasting, healthy foods a snap.

 Cook oil-free using a steamer